IndEcol/Dashboard/README.md

 The [LCIAformatter](https://github.com/USEPA/lciaformatter) acquires life cycle impact assessment method characterization factors from various providers, optionally maps the associated flows to the [Federal LCA Commons Elementary Flow List](https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List), and provides them in a standardized format.

+[IMPACT World+](https://github.com/CIRAIG/IWP_Reborn) is a life cycle impact assessment methodology which characterizes thousands of substances spanning across many compartments and sub-compartments of the environment.
+It differentiates 45 impact categories, both at midpoint and damage levels.
+It also supports the regionalization of the environmental impacts.

 ## Material Flow Analysis

 ### Data provision